 Judges: Justice Ramesh Ranganathan, Chairperson & Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 06.02.2025

+Area of Law: Transmission Charges

 The Supreme Court of India held that the Appellate Tribunal's previous remand order to the State Commission was a limited one, requiring it to only determine the transmission charges and marketing expenses to be deducted from the average short-term market price to calculate the rate at which the generators should be compensated for supplying power to the distribution companies under the government's Section 11(1) directive.
 The State Commission erred in going beyond the limited remand order and concluding that no transmission charges need to be deducted, as they are to be borne by the buyers.
 The court noted that the Appellants had provided data showing the applicable transmission charges, and the Respondents were willing to accept a deduction of 16 paise per unit towards transmission charges.
 To provide a final resolution to the long-pending dispute, the court accepted this compromise and directed the Appellants to pay the Respondents Rs.
 5.56 per unit, along with interest, to offset the adverse financial impact under Section 11(2).